 Educators often use decorations to set the tone for their classrooms, school buses, lunchrooms, and other workspaces.
-Schools can control these displays, which are on school property and part of a teacher's job.
-Such displays can be an opportunity for educators to show their support for students of all backgrounds.
-However, displays that include religious, political, or controversial messages raise particular concerns and you should not post them unless there is a clear district policy allowing those or similar displays.
+You can use your work environment to show support for students of all backgrounds-for example, by hanging a Black Lives Matter poster or Pride flag or making clear that you will use a student's personal gender pronouns.
+However, schools can control these messages, which are on school property and part of a teacher's job.
+And displays that include religious, political, or controversial messages raise particular concerns and you should not post them unless there is a clear district policy allowing those or similar displays.